-Seat of one of the four Périgord baronies, Chateau de Biron occupies a strategic position on the borders of Périgord and Agenais not far from the fortified town of Monpazier.
-Its history is linked to the greatness of one family – the Gontaut-Birons – who held the barony from the Middle Ages (11th century) for eight centuries until.
-In 1938 the Marquis of Biron was ruined and obliged to sell his chateau.
+The seat of one of the four Baronies of Périgord, the Chateau de Biron occupies a strategic position on the borders of Périgord and Agenais, not far from the fortified town of Monpazier.
+Its history is linked to the story of one family – the Gontaut-Birons – who held the barony from the Middle Ages (11th century) for eight centuries until, in 1938, the Marquis of Biron fell into ruin and was forced to sell his chateau.

-Today the castle belongs to the département of the Dordogne and is listed among the Major Sites of Aquitaine and as an Historical Monument.
-Together the buildings present a diversity and accumulation of styles of architecture which still bear witness to the former glory of this family of valiant soldiers and powerful lords who found favour with many kings.
+Today the castle belongs to the Dordogne and is listed among the Major Sites of Aquitaine as a Historic Monument.
+Together, the buildings present a diverse accumulation of architectural styles which still bears witness to the former glory of this family of valiant soldiers, and the powerful lords who found favour with many kings.

-Every century from the 12th to the 18th has left an imprint of the changing fortunes of this monumental building: 12th- century keep, two-storey chapel, Renaissance apartments, impressive vaulted kitchens, State chambers…
+Every century from the 12th to the 18th has left an imprint of the changing fortunes of this monumental building: the 12th-century keep, the two-storey chapel, the Renaissance apartments, the impressive vaulted kitchens, the State chambers…

 Delve into the Heart of History